newone757/armarchy-hinterlands-theme/README.md

 Hinterlands is a monochrome, dark-mode theme inspired by foggy waterlines and distant silhouettes.
 Low-contrast layers and crisp highlights keep it calm and readable without breaking the grayscale mood.

-This is a fork of [OldJobobo/omarchy-hinterlands-theme](https://github.com/OldJobobo/omarchy-hinterlands-theme) with reworked borders and shadows for clearer window focus.
+This is a fork of [OldJobobo/omarchy-hinterlands-theme](https://github.com/OldJobobo/omarchy-hinterlands-theme) with reworked borders and shadows that are inverted from the original and toned down.

 ## Preview